Azure/azure-arch-enterprise-bi-and-reporting/User Guides/4-Manage the Deployed Infrastructure.md

 2. `FlipInterval`: This number stands for the number of hours after which we will attempt to flip the state of the logical datawarehouses (along with the physical datawarehouses under it) from `Active` to `Load`.
 The exact flip event times are visible in the Admin UI as well as the dbo.DWStateHistories table in the Job Manager database.

+3. `MinDQNodesNotInTransitionStateDuringFlip`: This number specifies the minimum number of Direct Query nodes in an `Analysis Services Direct Query (ASDQ)` group that should be in normal state serving queries during any flip operation.
+During any flip operation check for a direct query node, it is checked whether there are {`MinDQNodesNotInTransitionStateDuringFlip`} number of direct query nodes in normal state.
+If not then the node is not flipped and it awaits for the condition to be satisfied before flip can happen.
+If there in only a single node in an `ASDQ` group then this condition is ignored.

+4. `MinSSASROServersNotInTransition`: Minimum number of Read Only nodes that should be in Active state during a flip operation.

+5. `MinsAliasNodeDaemonGraceTime`: Time in minutes that a Direct Query node is given to drain existing connections during a flip operaton.
+The connection string to the physical datawarehouse is switched after {`MinsAliasNodeDaemonGraceTime`} minutes from the start of the flip operation initiation for the node.

+6. `MinsToWaitBeforeKillingAliasNodeDaemonGraceTime`: In case a Direct Query node does not respond back after `MinsAliasNodeDaemonGraceTime` minutes signalling the completion of its connection string switch (in case the node goes down), a sweeper job changes the state of the Direct Query node to `ChangeCompleted` after waiting for another  {`MinsToWaitBeforeKillingAliasNodeDaemonGraceTime`} minutes and unblocks the flip operation.
+When the node comes back up, it polls its new connection string from Control Server and is ready to serve requests.

+7. `BatchUriLinkedService`: The uri to the batch linked service.

 ### Change the password to the datawarehouse user account
 This section is TBD.